FM (Canadian band)

-FM is a Canadian progressive rock music group formed in 1976 in Toronto, by Cameron Hawkins and Jeff Plewman (renamed Nash the Slash).
+FM is a Canadian progressive rock music group formed in Toronto in 1976 by Cameron Hawkins and Jeff Plewman (renamed Nash the Slash).
 The band existed from 1976 to 1989, 1994–1996, 2006, and 2011–present.
 They have had periods of inactivity during their existence.
 Their music has been categorized as space rock, and lyrics are dominated by science fiction themes.
 In November 2011, Hawkins reformed the band with two new players.

 History

-Hawkins / Plewman "Nash the Slash" lineup
+Hawkins / Nash the Slash lineup

-The band's original 1976 lineup consisted of two people: Cameron Hawkins on synthesizer, occasional bass guitar, and lead vocals, and Jeff Plewman (aka Nash The Slash) on electric violin, electric mandolin, and backing vocals.
+The band's original 1976 lineup consisted of two people: Cameron Hawkins on synthesizer, occasional bass guitar, and lead vocals, and Jeff Plewman (a.k.a.
+Nash the Slash) on electric violin, electric mandolin, and backing vocals.
 The group did not use guitars.
 The duo first met each other while jamming with a band called Clear.

 The group first recorded in July 1976.
 A few months later, TVOntario recorded an in-studio performance for the Night Music Concert TV show, first broadcast on November 3.
 It is very likely this was also the date of recording.
 The half-hour show, shown with no commercial breaks, presented the band playing three long pieces: "Phasors on Stun", "One O'Clock Tomorrow", and "Black Noise".
 It also included a nonsensical biography of the group resembling free-association poetry, recited by David Pritchard (electronic musician, record producer, and CHUM-FM DJ, 1960s-1970s), accompanied by electronic background music and a collage of photos and artwork by Paul Till, appearing between the first and second songs.
 Neither this music, nor any performances by the original two-person lineup, were released on an album until 2001.

 FM's first public performance took place in November 1976 at the A Space art gallery in Toronto shortly after the TV show first aired.

-Hawkins / Plewman "Nash the Slash" / Deller lineup No. 1
+Hawkins / Nash the Slash / Deller lineup No. 1

 Some time after February 1977 the group became a trio when they added Martin Deller on drums.
 Deller had worked with Nash earlier in 1976 when they and David Pritchard played a 13-minute improvised piece titled "An Admission of Guilt" for Pritchard's album, Nocturnal Earthworm Stew.

 After appearing on the Canadian Broadcasting Corporation TV variety show Who's New, FM was approached by the CBC to make an album, ultimately titled Black Noise, which the group presumed would be distributed in stores like a normal release.
 But the CBC chose to sell it by mail order and only announced its availability during several radio shows.
 Only 500 copies were pressed, which was sufficient to meet the demands of this limited promotion.
 The CBC edition's black and white cover shows a picture of a manhole cover; a different cover by Paul Till was used for later reissues on other labels.

-Sometime in 1977, Plewman, after recovering from a severe car/bike accident, decided to leave the band and resumed his solo career as Nash the Slash stating that the addition of a drummer gave the band a sound which was too commercial for his liking.
+Sometime in 1977, Plewman, after recovering from a severe car/bike accident, decided to leave the band and resumed his solo career as Nash the Slash, stating that the addition of a drummer gave the band a sound which was too commercial for his liking.